OpenRTMFP/Cumulus/README.md

 - **keepAlivePeer**,
 time in seconds for periodically sending packets keep-alive between peers, 10s by default (valid value is from 5s to 255s).

+- **audioSampleAccess**,
+boolean value to allow audio sample access on publication (false, value by default).

+- **videoSampleAccess**,
+boolean value to allow video sample access on publication (false, value by default).

 - **auth.whitelist**,
 boolean value to interpret the *auth* file as a whitelist (true) or a blacklist (false, value by default).